 - A certain percentage off the cost of an overall bill

 The key to making coupons work is getting them into the hands of the right people.
-Register tape advertising offers a perfect—and cost-effective—means of delivery.
-Your coupon is placed on the backs of receipts that grocery stores hand to their customers upon purchase.
-This method not only hyper-targets local customers you want to attract (because most grocery shoppers live within a few miles of the store), but also fits into virtually any budget (reaching 1,000 customers can cost as little as $6).
+Register tape advertising that appears on the back of grocery store receipts offers a perfect—and cost-effective—means of delivery.
+Because your auto shop coupon is placed on the backs of receipts at a grocery store that is close to your shop you will repeatedly deliver the coupon to people who are most likely to use your services.
+This method not only hyper-targets local customers you want to attract, but it also fits into virtually any auto shop marketing budget (reaching 1,000 customers can cost as little as $6).

 4. Customer Referrals